 We believe all beings are interdependent and that a person’s value is inherent in their existence, and not dependent upon measures of productivity, independence, and neuro-normative conformity.

-We embrace neurodivergence and understand that all identities are varied, complex, and intersectional.
-We believe in listening to, centering, and amplifying Autistic and other neurodivergent voices.
 We are committed to actively addressing racial and socioeconomic disparities in access to opportunities and outcomes.

 RESOURCES ON DISABILITY JUSTICE